Misfits-Rebels-Outcasts/Nodef/README.md

-# :construction: Nodef - Node based compositing on mobile
+# Nodef - Node based Compositing on Mobile

 Node-based Compositing is the process of combining multiple seemingly simple nodes to render and achieve a desirable result.
 This process has wide applications in the graphics software industry especially in procedural image generation, motion graphics, animation, 3D modelling, and visual effects VFX.